yoelmatveyev/nutes/README.md

 ..1 1 -2 (Head)-> 4 -3 4 0 18 20

 The head reads two operand pointers, both located by -2 cells to the left of its current location.
-The sign sum of the operands, both being 1, is actually negative: 1+1=1T (+-) in balanced ternary.
+The sign sum of the operands, both being 1, is actually **negative**: 1+1=1T (+-) in balanced ternary.
 The lowest digit is negative.
 The indirect branching pointer directs to the branching sequence of 0 18 20.
 Since the jump address for the negative case is 0 and the result of subtraction is 0, the machine halts:

 ..0 0 -2 4 -3 4 0 (Halted) 18 20